ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 #### Image retrieval and display
 {: #tutorial-develop-image-display}

-The following figure refers to app.js.
-Line 19 creates galleryRouter, and tells express to use it when the “/gallery” route is requested.
-Look at the galleryRoutes.js file that is used to define galleryRouter.
+Remember, back in app.js, the line of code `app.use('/gallery', galleryRouter);` tells the express framework to use that router when the “/gallery” route is requested.

-Referring to galleryController.js (see the following example), we define the getGalleryImages function, the signature of which we have seen previously.
-Using the same `s3` object that we set up for our image upload function, we call a function named listObjectsV2 on line 26.
-This function returns the data comprising each of the objects in our bucket.
-To display images within HTML, we need an image URL for each JPEG image in our web-images bucket to display in our view template.
-The content on line 28 is an array map from the data object returned by listObjectsV2 containing metadata about each object in our bucket.
-We loop the content and search for any object key ending in ".jpg," and create a parameter to pass to the S3 getSignedUrl function.
+That router, if you recall, uses galleryController.js (see the code in Example 23), we define the getGalleryImages function, the signature of which we have seen previously.
+Using the same `s3` object that we set up for our image upload function, we call the function named `listObjectsV2`.
+This function returns the index data defining each of the objects in our bucket.
+To display images within HTML, we need an image URL for each JPEG image in our `web-images` bucket to display in our view template.
+The closure with the data object returned by `listObjectsV2` contains metadata about each object in our bucket.

+The code loops through the `bucketContents` and search for any object key ending in ".jpg," and create a parameter to pass to the S3 getSignedUrl function.
 This function returns a signed URL for any object when we pass it the object’s bucket name and key.
-In the callback function we save each URL in an array, and pass it res.render as imageUrls.
+In the callback function we save each URL in an array, and pass it to the HTTP server response method `res.render` as the value to a property named `imageUrls`.

 ```
 ...